tlarock/tlarock.github.io/markdown/projects.md

 * [NetSci 2020 Conference Talk](https://www.dropbox.com/s/8bcx75d37l87shu/netsci_2020_larock_final.mov?dl=0): Frequency of Significant Sequential Motifs Reveal Patterns in Pathway Data

+###### Higher-order Analysis of Global Shipping Network Data
+Preliminary work studying a dataset of global shipping routes, building on previous work using a _path-centric_ approach that takes advantage of sequential information in the shipping routes.
+In place of the shortest paths that were central to previous work, we focus on _minimum-route_ paths, or paths that use the minimum number of transfers between shipping routes.
+We find that previous work overestimated the role of nodes and edges through the "structural core" of the network.

+* [Networks 2021 Conference Talk](https://www.dropbox.com/s/5saq5294gog9lkj/10217_LaRock.mp4?dl=0): Analyzing Shipping Route Data Using Higher-order Network Analysis

 ###### Resampling Partially Observed Network Data
 In network science, we often deal with partially observed data, such as sampled interactions on social media gathered from Twitter.
 In many circumstances, we have some resource limited ability to resample the data, for example by accessing an API.
 In our work, we develop methods for the following scenario: You are given a sample of a larger network, the ability to query nodes in the sample to learn more accurate information about them (such as their true neighborhood or attribute labels), and a function that provides a mathematical reward given the outcome of a query.
 The goal of our methods is to learn to predict which nodes one should query to maximize reward in their sample.